 Four Corners is a popular strategy where different statements are posted at each of the 4 corners of the classroom.
 3rd, 4th, and 5th grade students are asked to go to the statement that they most agree with and then discuss it with the other students there.

-Although this strategy is often used for team building or debate, it can be easily adapted in several ways to help students compare and contrast.
+Although this game is often used for ice breakers or debate, it can be easily adapted in several ways to help students compare and contrast.
 As an added bonus, it makes for an engaging lesson and it gets students up and moving without the need for a brain break.

 For an even more active and exciting version of this activity, check how to compare and contrast with a classroom snowball fight!

-For this adaptation, if you are wanting to have students compare and contrast tornados and hurricanes, you could post the following on signs in the different corners:
+For example, if you are wanting to have students compare and contrast tornados and hurricanes, you could post the following on signs in the different corners: